UA-NASA-Robotics/Pozyx/PozyxWrapper_Final/PozyxWrapperINO/PozyxWrapper_README.txt

 Introduction:
   PozyxWrapper includes all of the calculations and methods for computing and sending the centroid position of the robot as well as the header (vector/facing angle) to the CANbus system.
-CANbus I/O has not yet been implemented.
+CANbus I/O will be implemented when the code is rewritten for the PIC32 MCU.

   The goal of PozyxWrapper is to improve the dynamic memory allocation of the Pozyx system, as well as keep the main driver code simple and clean.
 Everything is object-oriented, hence the driver code should primarily consist of function calls.

-The constructor will boot the Pozyx system (i.e. PozyxWrapper Poz; )
+  Keep in mind that PozyxWrapper runs in an object-oriented fashion.
+Everything runs through a 'PozyxWrapper' object that is constructed in the global scope. i.e. 'PozyxWrapper Poz;'   and then run the functions off of Poz.function();

+(for object name 'X')
+  Unless debugging, simply use X.PozyxBoot() after Serial.begin(115200), and then run the following cycle:

+  X.updateStatus();	  //Gathers position data X.calculateCenter();    //Calculates center from data X.updateHeading();      //Calculates heading from data X.printCH();            //Outputs data; replace with fastTransfer down the road.

   Keep in mind that a lot of the calculations/code have been either taken from previous renditions of the Pozyx setup, and that I do not take credit for all of the code written. -Alex